gtalarico/pyairtable/docs/source/migrations.rst

 **************

 In addition to new modules like :doc:`orm` and :ref:`Formulas` , 1.0 also
-made a few breaking changes to the previous api.
+includes a few breaking changes to the previous api.

-The objectives were:
-* Simplify API
-* Align terminology with Airtable API where possible
+The objective here was to introduce a simpler api that's more closely aligned with Airtable Api's patterns.

 .. list-table:: Title
    :widths: 25 25 50